 Celebrate Halloween, San Diego Style

 As the end of October draws nearer, usually, some San Diego neighborhoods go all out with fantastic Halloween parties, events, pub crawls, cruises, and more.
-Most of these fall things to do in San Diego have been canceled for 2020.
-This includes SeaWorld®’s Spooktacular and LEGOLAND®’s Brick or Treat parties.
-The open parks will likely still decorate and weave in some seasonal fun.
+Most of these fall things to do in San Diego have been canceled in 2020.
+This includes LEGOLAND®’s Brick or Treat Party Nights.
+The open theme parks will likely still decorate and weave in some seasonal fun.

 However, I’m keeping this section as a placeholder because events and activities change constantly in today’s world.
 So, you never know what might be on tap.